dplastico/dplastico.github.io/_posts/2023-07-02-2023-write_up-Rainbow2-(Vulnlab).md

 rop += p32(filesrv+0x0005f607) #: mov dword ptr [ecx], eax; mov al, 1; ret;
 ```

-Now the only thing left to add to our chain is a jump to our Shellcode.
+Now, the only thing left to add to our chain is a jump to our Shellcode.
 The way I did this was by calculating the difference between the current stub-pointer in the stack and the Shellcode.
 Which was 0x14, so we can move the stub-pointer to _EAX_ and then add 0x14 by doing a negative subtraction with _EDX_ .
-Finally, we can use the "xchg esp, eax; ret;" to set the value of the stack to it, so after the ret, we should land in our payload.
+Finally, we can use the "xchg esp, eax; ret;"  gadget to set the value of the stack to it, so after the return, we should land in our payload.

 ```python